The Failed Promise of "Crazy Rich Asians": Asian-American Representation Is a Lie

 Last summer, Crazy Rich Asians made history as the first all-Asian cast with an Asian-American lead in 25 years.
 Based on Kevin Kwan's best-selling novel of the same name, the film earned $238 million on a $30 million budget, making it one of the biggest breakout hits of last year.
 The movie was celebrated as a leap toward more inclusive representation of Asian-Americans in media, and TIME even wrote, "Crazy Rich Asians Is Going to Change Hollywood."

 It didn't.
 For a brief moment, it seemed possible.
-In the wake of the film's release, a slew of TV projects featuring Asian-American stories were green-lighted by major networks: Fox approved Albert Kim's action-driven drama about a Chinese-American female who inherits her father's martial arts studio, Kung Fu, ABC began developing a legal drama based on a popular South Korean series and featuring Daniel Dae Kim (Hawaii Five-O), and the same network gave Rick and Morty writer Jessica Gao her own comedy series, Lazy Rich Asians.
+In the wake of the film's release, a slew of TV projects featuring Asian-American stories was green-lighted by major networks: Fox approved Albert Kim's action-driven drama about a Chinese-American female who inherits her father's martial arts studio, Kung Fu, ABC began developing a legal drama based on a popular South Korean series and featuring Daniel Dae Kim (Hawaii Five-O), and the same network gave Rick and Morty writer Jessica Gao her own comedy series, Lazy Rich Asians.
 However, all of the drama series have since been dropped, according to Vanity Fair.

 On Twitter, Albert Kim shared his frustrations.
 He tweeted, "For the last few years, I've worked to get Asian and Asian-American stories on the screen—specifically, as broadcast network dramas.
 And I'm not the only one.
 [Daniel Dae Kim], [Lisa Cullen], [Warren Hsu Leonard], and others have been banging on the door as well."
 He added, "One of the hurdles we have to clear is that TV execs like to say they're eager for shows featuring stories from a different culture.
 But often what they really want are stories they're already comfortable with.
 They simply want to cast them with diverse actors."